deadcodes/METrics/README.md

 * [ ] Method to generate `items.json` providing an input url
 * [ ] Have page refresh initiated from the server side when logfile updates
+* [ ] More accurate calculation of GP/hr across long durations